top of page

 Methodology

 Our key to success is a partnership model that empowers and trains local healthcare providers in areas where expertise and capacity are suboptimal.
 We utilize "see and treat" techniques developed by Johns Hopkins Program for International Education in Gynecology and Obstetrics.
-According to Journal of the American Medical Association and Journal of the National Cancer Institute, it is the most cost-effective (fewest dollars spent per life-year saved) cervical cancer prevention strategy for low resource regions of Africa, Asia, and Latin America.
+According to Journal of the American Medical Association and Journal of the National Cancer Institute, it is the most cost-effective (fewest dollars spent per life-year saved) cervical cancer prevention strategy for low resource areas.
+In 2024 we incorporated artificial intelligence to our protocol, to improve screening efficiency and accuracy.

 Where We Work